nearst/laconia/packages/laconia-core/README.md

     * `enabled = true`
       * Set to false to turn off caching
     * `maxAge = 300000`
-      * Your factoryFn will be called when the cache has reached its maximum age specified by this option
+      * Your factory will be called when the cache has reached its maximum age specified by this option

 Example: